perladvent/perldotcom/content/article/the-perl-ambassador-gabor-szabo.md

 #### Which Perl feature do you overuse?

 I am not sure if any.
 Well, maybe except of `Perl::Critic`.
-I just noticed that I configured it that it won't allow single-quotes around a string if there is nothing to interpolate in it.
+I just noticed that I configured it that it won't allow double-quotes around a string if there is nothing to interpolate in it.
 So "perl" is bad, 'perl' is good.
 I need to relax this.